mangohead12/PatrickFPortfolio/_projects/robot_arm.md

 ### Torque Estimation
 ---
-The estimated torque requirement was estimated using static analysis with the highest load estimated at around 40 Nm.
+The torque requirement was estimated using static analysis with the highest load estimated at around 40 Nm.

 It was assumed that the payload would be 2 kg with a torque arm of 1 meter based on the design goals and constraints.